There are primarily 3 reasons for PPC deviations:

 It is recommended to not consider the current week for any PPC analytics.
 This will also minimize the risk of falsely moving keywords to the Negative Keywords list, as many of its sales may not yet have been connected to the clicks of that keyword.

-This is why the SP Optimize offers a button which will directly set the timeframe for the two weeks before the current one:
+This is why the Sponsored Products Optimize tab offers a button which will directly set the time-frame for the two weeks before the current one (see picture below).

 3. No Product Display Ads

-Please be reminded that Amazon's API and thus Sellics only includes Sponsored Products and Headline Search Ads.
+Please remember that Amazon's API and thus Sellics only include Sponsored Products and Headline Search Ads.